kurt-vd/mqttalrm/README.md

 * It will also reset **skip** when the alarm is actually skipped.
 * turns off state when the alarm is disabled or changed/rescheduled

-## mqttoff
+## mqttimer

-* listens to state & statetimeoff
+* listens to state & statetimer
-* turns off state after the time specified by statetimeoff
+* turns off state after the time specified by statetimer

 ## alarm.html